In this post, I present five steps with tips to create an a great fall wardrobe without breaking the bank and without starving style-wise.

 There are hardly such stores anymore, but it is easy to DIY.
 For instance, last season’s fashion color of the fabric flowers on your hat could be exchanged to this season’s It color.
 Take it off, dye it, and sew it back on.
 Or exchange it to another embellishment like feathers or just a headband with a bow.
 The pompom of your knit hat could be exchanged by a tussle or long braid, or the hat could be dyed if it is cotton or wool.
 You can also update last season’s accessories by adding something that is this season’s hip color.
 You get the idea.
 Some nice DIY projects.
 Sometimes the update can be as easy as adding a brooch or taking something off.

 A No to question 5 may either throw the item in the DIY section to get the right color by dyeing or making the match possible by another alteration.
 If it is not possible or worth the effort, donate it.
+You can feel good about doing so as it helps another woman to create an awesome fall wardrobe as well.

-Identify what you need to buy
+Identify what you need to buy to create an awesome fall wardrobe

 Now you should be left with what you’ll keep.
 Identify what is missing.
 Ask yourself: